modernish/modernish/README.md

 Modernish comes with a suite of regression tests to detect bugs in modernish itself, which can be run using `modernish --test` after installation.
 By default, it will run all the tests verbosely but without tracing the command execution.
-The `install.sh` installer will run the suite quietly on the selected shell before installation.
+The `install.sh` installer will run `modernish --test -eqq` on the selected shell before installation.

 A few options are available to specify after `--test`:

-* `-e`: run expensive (i.e. slow or memory-hogging) tests that are disabled by default.
-Some tests run without this option but are more thorough if this option is given.
+* `-e`: disable or reduce expensive (i.e. slow or memory-hogging) tests.
 * `-q`: quieter operation; report expected fails [known shell bugs] and unexpected fails [bugs in modernish]).
 Add `-q` again for quietest operation (report unexpected fails only).